 The unreal reality of the Faroe Islands.
 This photo is taken n Kalsoy island.
 Photo by Costas Kariolis on Shutterstock.

-This will be the first time that there will be direct flights from North America to the Faroe Islands.
+This will be the first time that there will be nonstop flights from North America to the Faroe Islands.
 Before the launch date is known and if you want to book a flight to the Faroe Islands before the New York flight is bookable, there are some other options.

 Atlantic Airways also has departures on certain days of the week from Reykjavík, Iceland, to the Faroe Islands and from Edinburgh, Scotland, to the Faroe Islands.
 Flights Edinburgh to Faroe Islands depart twice a week all year round on Mondays and Thursdays.
 There is also a direct flight from Paris to Faroe Islands throughout the year with departures on Mondays and Fridays.
 During high season from May to September there is a third departure on Wednesdays.

 The unbelievable west coast on Streymoy island.
 Te island in the background is Vágar island where all flights to the Faroe Islands arrive.
 Photo by @jdubcaptures on Instagram.